-Coneflowers are attractive, daisy shaped flowers in a wide variety of sizes and colors, one of the 10 most popular perennials, a native plant.
+Coneflowers (shown below) are attractive, daisy shaped flowers in a wide variety of sizes and colors, one of the 10 most popular perennials, a native plant.

 Coreopsis bloom from early summer into fall with small, daisy-like flowers in several shades of yellow, pink, and violet above lacy foliage.
 12" - 18" tall.

 Hollyhock - from mid to late summer, this cottage garden classic grows up to 6' tall with large, double blooms in white, yellow, pink, red, and burgundy.

 Sedum - a drought tolerant succulent with waxy leaves and fleshy stems.
 There are many types of sedum, from tall plants, to creeping types.
 A versatile plant.